preloader

 1

-The Tatra Trail course is approximately 15 km long, with a total elevation gain of 650 m+.
+The Tatra Trail course is approximately 15 km long.
+The total elevation gain is 650 m+.

 2

-The race start and finish are located at: Siwa Polana – Witów, 34-512, Witów.
+The start and finish of the race are located at: Siwa Polana – Witów, 34-512, Witów.

 3